-Like the auction floors, you’re not able to access the wholesale fish market floor.
-From the level above, there are some observation windows, but viewing is limited.
+You cannot access the wholesale fish market floor like the auction floors.
+There are some observation windows from the level above, but viewing is limited.
 With no public access – unlike Tsukiji – you won’t be able to buy seafood from the fish market.

 There are a few areas with restaurants at Toyosu Market, and you’ll find stalls dotted all around the complex.

-If you’re more into eating sushi and tasting Japan’s fantastic seafood, you’ll discover more with a professional guide.
-We recommend taking a combined tour of Toyosu Market and Tsukiji ‘s outer market or a tour of Tsukiji.
+You’ll discover more with a professional guide if you’re more into eating sushi and tasting Japan’s fantastic seafood.
+We recommend taking a combined tour of Toyosu Market and Tsukiji’s outer market or a tour of Tsukiji.

-Top of the list for many people are ‘made in Japan’ kitchen knives and you’ll find plenty of them here.
+Top of the list for many people are ‘made in Japan’ kitchen knives, and you’ll find plenty of them here.
 Prices can be eye-watering high, but you’ll also find some that won’t break the bank.
-Trust me, if you’re into cooking, Japanese kitchen knives are well worth the investment.
+Trust me, Japanese kitchen knives are well worth the investment if you’re into cooking.
 Not only are they razor sharp they’ll also last for years.

-On the fifth floor, a roof-top garden offering stunning panoramic views of Tokyo’s skyline and waterfront area.
+On the fifth floor, a rooftop garden offers stunning panoramic views of Tokyo’s skyline and waterfront area.
 As well as seeing the sights, it’s a relaxing place to hang out.

 Fruit and vegetable market and auction

-Toyosu Market is visitor-friendly, and access for the public has been well thought out.
-While it’s easy to get around with some information about, foodies and people who want to know more should take a Toyosu fish market and tuna auction tour.
+Toyosu Market is visitor-friendly, and access to the public has been well thought out.
+While it’s easy to get around with some information, foodies and people who want to know more should take a Toyosu fish market and tuna auction tour.